1-4 DAYS IN DRESDEN ITINERARY

 ALTSTADT

 Get ready to explore the enchanting old town of Dresden, nestled on the left bank of the Elbe River.
-This treasure trove of history holds most of the city’s mesmerizing sights and is a major draw for travelers like you.
+This treasure trove of history holds most of the city’s mesmerizing sights.
+Although much of the town was destroyed during World War II, the city rebuilt its most significant landmarks.

-With everything so conveniently close, you’ll only need to wander a few kilometers to experience most sights!
+Another reason I loved Dresden a lot was that everything is so conveniently close, you’ll only need to wander a few kilometers to experience most sights!

 Old Town of Dresden, Arzo Travels